WHY: Description and Objectives

-The goal for the course is to understand basic type theory, the theoretical foundation for LEAN, and know how to use LEAN as a proof assistant.
-After have a whole picture of type theory, we will look at some the recent researches about type theory.
+The goal for the course is to understand basic type theory, the theoretical foundation for LEAN, and know how to use LEAN as a proof assistant for both Philosophy, Math, and CS.
+After having a whole picture of type theory, we will look at some the recent research about type theory.

-There are three parts in the course, first part is build the fundamental basis for lambda-calculus and type theory, second part is to deepen the understanding of type theory, then understand how LEAN work, and also learn how to use LEAN as a proof assistant.
-The last part of the course we will go through some research topics relevant to type theory.
+There are three parts in the course, first part is to build a fundamental basis for lambda-calculus and type theory, second part is to deepen the understanding of type theory, then understand how LEAN work, and also learn how to use LEAN as a proof assistant.
+In the last part of the course we will go through some research topics relevant to type theory.

 Course Time and Office Hour